brandonkachen/eureka-moment/README.md

   Eureka Moment
 </h1>

-Website: <a href="https://eureka-moment.web.app/">Eureka Moment</a>.
+Website: <a href="https://eureka-moment.web.app/" target="_blank">Eureka Moment</a>.
 Written in React using GatsbyJS and Bulma CSS, hosted on Firebase.

 This was a short experiment in building an online C++ "textbook".
 The idea was for students to learn C++ by writing small apps in the language, tackling new concepts as they progressed.
 I developed lessons that built upon one another, naturally surfacing a new topic after the student discovered a need for it.